fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 In vitro fertilisation (IVF) is a type of ART where sperm and eggs are fertilised outside of the body.
 During the IVF process, your doctor will extract a mature egg from your ovaries.
 The aspirated sperm and eggs are combined in an incubator to facilitate fertilisation following the egg retrieval process.

 After successful fertilisation, the fertilised egg (embryo) will be transferred back into your womb, where it can implant in the uterine lining and develop into a pregnancy.
-A complete IVF cycle usually lasts 4 to 6 weeks but can be longer if necessary.
+A complete IVF cycle typically takes around 4 to 6 weeks, though the duration can vary depending on individual circumstances and how the body responds to treatment.

 Intracytoplasmic sperm injection (ICSI)

 ICSI is a specialised type of IVF that effectively utilises aspirated sperm.
-It's because, during ICSI, a single healthy aspirated sperm is directly injected into a mature egg to achieve fertilisation instead of placing sperm and eggs together and waiting for natural fertilisation to occur.
+During ICSI, a single sperm is directly injected into a mature egg to achieve fertilisation to achieve fertilisation instead of placing sperm and eggs together and waiting for natural fertilisation to occur.

 FAQ